jamie2210/jamie2210/README.md

 ## 👨‍💻 About me

-I have recently completed my Level 5 Diploma in Full Stack Development with the Code Institute, achieving Distinction.
+I hold a Level 5 Diploma in Full Stack Development with the Code Institute, achieving Distinction.

 I also have a Diploma in Graphic Design from The London College UCK, achieving Merit.